Kitware/kwcoco/README.rst

     pip install kwcoco

-The kwcoco CLI
+The KWCOCO CLI
 --------------

-After installing kwcoco, you will also have the ``kwcoco`` command line tool.
+After installing KWCOCO, you will also have the ``kwcoco`` command line tool.
 This uses a ``scriptconfig`` / ``argparse`` CLI interface.
 Running ``kwcoco --help`` should provide a good starting point.